 They found Fengmi!

 On the way back from the restaurant they passed by Fengmi’s spot and lo and behold.
-There she was.
+There was the stray cat.

 Fengmi was safe and that was all that mattered to me.